jfreeman812/QE-Tools/tags.md

 mvp             | reporting        | most important test(s) to implement first. negative        | reporting        | test is a negative/in-the-weeds case
-repeat          | reporting        | this test is a repeat of another test unstable        | reporting        | this test is known to be unstable so a signle pass does not mean the problem is fixed
+repeat          | reporting        | this test is a repeat of another test sparadic        | reporting        | this test is known to be unstable so a signle pass does not mean the problem is fixed